Jasraj-Jassar/RSC_fromScratch/Initial_Planning_Docs/BotPlan.md

 there will be a piston type kick mechanism in the centre of the arc so it can hit the ball in the centre.

 Piston Mechanism
-It will be a spring mech that can be pulled back and realeased. using a small servo motor.
+It will be a spring mech that can be pulled back and realeased, using a small motor.

+There will be a sensor to detect if the piston is realeased or back (LimitSwitch) To make it easier the robot will have in-build local program that will make sure piston is alway loaded and when we press the RT button of the controller it kicks and restore back.

 The Server will have 3 processes parallel to each other